fredrkl/net-otellogging-demo/README.md

   the web hosting part of `IHostBuilder`.
 - `ConfigureHostBuilder` is an extension method that allows us to configure the generic host infrastructure part of `IHostBuilder`.

+### Configuration Manager

+Additionally, we access the `ConfigurationManager` through the `builder.Configuration` property, which allows us to read configuration settings from various sources and add new sources.

+### Logging

+The `builder.Logging` property provides access to the logging configuration, allowing us to set up logging providers, configure log levels, and customize logging behavior.

+In this demo we want to add OptenTelemetry(OTel) logging support, and send the logs to an OTel collector.